 Most undergraduates enter Caltech at the freshman level.
-Of the 222 freshmen enrolled during the 2010-11 academic year, 213 reenrolled in the first term of the 2011-12 academic year and are progressing, yielding a persistence rate of 96 percent.
-Of the 234 freshmen enrolled during the 2005-06 academic year, 202 graduated by June 2011, yielding a graduation rate for this group of 87 percent.
+Of the 244 freshmen enrolled during the 2011-12 academic year, 233 reenrolled in the first term of the 2012-13 academic year and are progressing, yielding a persistence rate of 96 percent after all allowable exclusions.
+Of the 214 freshmen enrolled during the 2006-07 academic year, 193 graduated by June 2012, yielding a graduation rate for this group of 92 percent after allowable exclusions.

 At the graduate level, most students enter Caltech to pursue either the degree of Master of Science or Doctor of Philosophy or, occasionally, both.
-Of the 208 entering graduate students enrolled in a Ph.D. program during the 2010-11 academic year, 202 reenrolled in the first term of the 2011-12 academic year and are making satisfactory academic progress, resulting in a persistence rate of 97 percent.
-Of the 28 entering graduate students enrolled in M.S. programs during the 2010-11 academic year, 8 completed requirements for a terminal M.S. degree within one year; an additional 16 reenrolled in the first term of the 2011-12 academic year with 13 making satisfactory progress toward a higher degree.
+Of the 244 entering graduate students enrolled in a Ph.D. program during the 2011-12 academic year, 235 reenrolled in the first term of the 2012-13 academic year and are making satisfactory academic progress, resulting in a persistence rate of 96 percent.
+Of the 13 entering graduate students enrolled in M.S. programs during the 2011-12 academic year, 9 completed requirements for a terminal M.S. degree within one year.